ydb-platform/ydb-python-sdk/examples/basic_example_v1/README.md

 Running this sample with the managed YDB instance in Yandex Cloud
 ---

+(0) Install the required Python dependencies

+python3 -m pip install iso8601
+python3 -m pip install 'ydb[yc]'

-(0) Install the yc command line tool
+(1) Install the yc command line tool

 https://cloud.yandex.ru/docs/cli/operations/install-cli

-(1) Create the service account using the YC Web Console, and assign it the ydb.editor role.
+(2) Create the service account using the YC Web Console, and assign it the ydb.editor role.

 Alternatively use the following shell snippet: